University English Scheme (UES)

 Classes focus on the English language needed for academic study including reading, writing, listening and speaking for academic purposes.

 You can choose to take the 20-credit module in English for academic purposes if this fits into your programme of study.
 If you don't need the credit points, you can participate in our non-credit classes and choose from a range of class types depending on your needs.
-We can also help you on an individual basis through our Language Advisory Service (LAS).
+We can also help you on an individual basis through our University English Scheme (UES) one-to-one tutorials.

-The following non-credit modules are designed to help you develop your academic English.
+The following shows a sample of the non-credit modules that we offer.
+Our non-credit modules are designed to help you develop your academic English for study.

 - Academic English